esa-esdl/esdl-core/doc/cube_usage.rst

     git clone https://github.com/CAB-LAB/cablab-core

 It will create a new folder cablab-core, which contains a file named setup.py.
-Before actually installing, the system dependencies should be checked.
+Before installation, the system dependencies should be checked.
 Currently, the cablab-core library requires the following python packages:

     * netCDF4 >= 1.2